 Long before I became a Chicago local, my first ever visit to Chicago was for the international interior design convention, NeoCon, which takes place every year in June at the Merchandise Mart.
-This was when I fell in love with Chicago and found myself in awe of not just the city, but its buildings, especially the massive Art Deco building that is “the Mart.”
-As a student of interior design, I tried to take in as much of the city and the convention as possible, including collecting countless free product samples that still live in my parents house back in St. Louis.
-With these fond memories I decided to look into the history of this building, interior design, and the NeoCon convention.
+This was when I fell in love with Chicago and found myself in awe of the city and its buildings.
+I tried to take in as much of the city and the convention as possible.
+I was especially blown away by “the Mart,” a truly massive Art Deco building.
+With these fond memories, I decided to look into the history of this building, interior design, and the NeoCon convention.

 Having researched the history of Marshall Field and Co. for our Loop Interior Architecture Walking Tour, I also knew that Marshall Field’s on State Street had once had an entire model home on the 7th floor with all the latest furnishings of interior design.
 This made me wonder if there was any connection between the department store and the interior design convention.

 The profession of interior design grew out of the sale of furniture.
-As prosperity increased in the mid to late 19th century, furniture companies expanded their lines to include full lines of home furnishings in a number of different styles.
-Because of this, furniture manufacturers came to be considered advisors of the latest interior fashions and even began offering amateur design services to customers.
-In addition, retailers like Marshall Field found that displaying these lines in model home showrooms in their department stores was a valuable advertising tool.
+As prosperity increased through the late 19th century, furniture companies expanded their lines.
+They offered full lines of home furnishings in a number of different styles.
+Because of this, furniture manufacturers became advisors about the latest interior fashions.
+They even offered amateur design services to customers.
+Retailers like Marshall Field found that displaying these lines in model home showrooms was a valuable advertising tool.

 The retail and furniture manufacturing industries eventually separated from the industry of interior design and decoration, but its roots are still there.
 Showrooms are still one of the most tangible and effective tools in selling design products from furniture to wallpaper.
 So it’s natural that a building and a city so tied to that early industry has become the home to one of the largest trade show in contract interior furnishings in the world.

-The first NeoCon was held in Chicago in 1969 and coincided with the American Institute of Architects convention and is now a must-do event for designers across the country on its own.
+Chicago hosted the first NeoCon in 1969; it coincided with that year’s American Institute of Architects convention.
+Today, it’s now a must-do event for designers across the country regardless of timing.
 Thousands of exhibitors flood the city’s hotels and many permanent showrooms fill the floors and floors of the Merchandise Mart for three days every June.
 And now we are gearing up for NeoCon 2015, June 15-17!

 — Jenn Harrman, Tour Guide